vmware-archive/dependency-labeler/README.md

 Validation:
 * archives: The urls must be valid and reachable.
 There is also a check to ensure that the url points to a compressed file type.
 Only the extension is checked and not the contents of the file.
- * vcs: The url for git repository urls must start with on of the following: git:, ssh:, http:, https: or git@xxxx.
+ * vcs: The url for git repository urls must start with one of the following: git:, ssh:, http:, https: or git@xxxx.
  On encountering an invalid value, deplab will provide an error message in StdErr.
 By default deplab will exit with a non-zero exit code.
 This default behaviour can be altered by using the `--ignore-validation-errors` flag, and deplab will continue and exit with a zero exit code.

 Supported format of the yaml file: